 At the Humane Society of Macomb, we love animals and want to share that love with generations to come.
-Research has shown that the humane education develops the steps necessary for empathy: recognize human and animal emotions, share emotions and regulate emotions in order to connect in positive ways with others.
+Research has shown that humane education develops the steps necessary for empathy: recognize human and animal emotions, share emotions, and regulate emotions in order to connect in positive ways with others.

 This is what we are here to do.

 If you are are a teacher or a scout troop and are interested in having the Humane Society of Macomb join your classroom or provide a tour of our facility and humane education, please email our events team at email@example.com.

 A new program launching in October of 2020 is our small group Sundays at the Shelter.

 Each Sunday the kids will meet our horses, goats, pigs and adoptable dogs and cats.

 Guest speakers will provide education about the different animal groups and they will have an interactive hands-on experience at our facility.

 In addition to meeting our animals, kids will have the opportunity to play socially distanced games and create crafts to take home or donate to the shelter.
 A snack and beverage will also be provided.

 If you have any questions, please reach out to our Humane Education Coordinator, Suzanne, at firstname.lastname@example.org